yml/sandbox/concurrency/README.md

 # concurrency in Python vs GO

-I have been lucky enough to attend Pycon in Montreal in the past few days among all the talks I attended one has blown my mind away and got me thinking: [Python concurrency from the Ground Up: LIVE!](http://us.pycon.org/2015/schedule/presentation/374/) by David Beazley.
+Last week I have had the chance to attend Pycon in Montreal in the past few days.
+Among all the talks I attended one has blown my mind away and got me thinking: [Python concurrency from the Ground Up: LIVE!](http://us.pycon.org/2015/schedule/presentation/374/) by David Beazley.
 The video is available on [youtube](https://www.youtube.com/watch?v=MCs5OvhV9S4)

-The gist of the talk is that going from synchronous program in python to a concurrent program requires a significant amount of leg work.
-The talk take a simple socket program that calculate **fibonacci** sum synchronously and makes it concurrents.
-The talk compare and contrast various approach: Threads, Multi processes, corountines.
+The gist of the talk is that going from synchronous to a concurrent program in python requires a significant amount of leg work.
+The talk took a simple socket program that calculate **fibonacci** sum synchronously and makes it concurrent.
+It compares and contrasts various approach: Threads, Multi processes, corountines.

-My take away was that there is multiple way of doing it in python but none of them are great at taking advantage of multi cores.
+My take away was that there are a zillion ways of doing it in python but none of them are great at taking advantage of multi cores.
 When I went through the process of typing the code used in his demo I decided for the fun of it to port it to GO to compare and contrast.

 The first surprises for me was how similar the synchronous version is in both languages.
+The code and the micro benchmarks that follow should be taken with a grain or salt like always.

 ```
 # synchronous.py